Two Efficient and Easy-to-Use NLOS Mitigation Solutions to Indoor 3-D AOA-Based Localization: Data-Selective LS Solution

 Our data-selective algorithm adopts the classical identifying and discarding (IAD) strategy to rule out those error-prone combinations.
 The weighted linear LS solution provided in the last subsection will be tailored to combinatorially test every possibility of $\mathbb{S}_{N}$, whereafter the one producing the minimum $R\left( N, \tilde{x}_N \right)$ will be treated as the LOS set and $\tilde{x}_N$ the final location estimate.
 For brevity, we summarize the whole procedure in Algorithm 1.

 We see that Algorithm 1 has its limitations because the number of DVOAs used for localization must be specified prior to the invocation.
 Comparatively speaking, the negative impacts of NLOS propagation on the positioning performance might not be thoroughly reduced if the value of $N$ is too large, whereas $N \ll N_{\textup{LOS}}$ might result in information loss to a certain extent.
 This implies a fine balance between the mitigation of NLOS errors and exploitation of available measurements needs to be struck.
-Nonetheless, our previous empirical studies in \cite{WXiong5} demonstrate the outstanding performance of the similar data-selective scheme across a wide range of $N$, and mature hyperparameter tuning methods such as cross-validation \cite{WJZeng} can actually be utilized in the practical localization applications.
+Nonetheless, mature hyperparameter tuning methods such as cross-validation \cite{WJZeng} can actually be utilized in the practical localization applications.